y-takefuji/python-novice/README.md

 # X server on Windows or MacOS
 <pre>
 All examples in python-novice can be practiced on bash shell.
 For Windows users: You don't need to install X server on Windows!
                    WSL can take care of X server.

-**Run the following commands on powershell: bcdedit /set hypervisorlaunchtype auto wsl --update
+**Run the following commands on powershell: wsl --install wsl --update bcdedit /set hypervisorlaunchtype auto
 **
 </pre>